Panellist insights on edge and hyperconverged architectures

 I have a confession to make.

 My history in the cloud & service provider space began on the power side of the world.
-To me, hyperscale has always been the data centre market to me.
+To me, hyperscale has always been the data center market to me.
 The edge opportunity, however, is opening my eyes to my own prejudice, and the panel that I had the chance to see at Edge Congress only enhanced my excitement.

 Panellists talked about the dramatic spike in data that will need to be handled at the edge, vertical-specific edge requirements, and major implications for telco edge.